You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 What is the process of metal printing?

-The two main processes are UV direct printing (ink cured by UV light) and dye sublimation (ink heat‑transferred into a coated aluminum surface).
+The two main processes are UV direct printing (ink cured by UV light) and dye sublimation (ink heat‑transferred into a coated aluminium surface).

 What are the methods of printing on metal?